We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 - 12 read-only tools for domains, visibility, audits, content, and account info

-- MCP-compatible with clients including Claude, Cursor, VS Code, and Windsurf
+- Works with Claude, Cursor, Codex, VS Code, Windsurf, Perplexity, Gemini CLI, and ChatGPT

 - One PingAura API key is needed for all connections